5 Simple Ways To Winterize Your Northern Michigan Home On A Budget

 CHECK YOUR INSULATION

-Most new homes come with a good amount of insulation thanks to modern building codes, but older homes quite often don’t have enough insulation to really keep your home as warm as it could be.
+Most new homes come with a good amount of insulation thanks to modern building codes, but older homes quite often don’t have enough insulation to keep your home as warm as it could be.
 Experts recommend around 15-inches of insulation in the attic to get the most out of the heat in your home, which means you’ll need to spend less money on creating more heat to replace it as it’s lost.

 MIND YOUR DRIVEWAYS & FOUNDATION

 Before the temperatures get too cold, check your driveway, steps, and foundation for any cracks or small damage.
 Concrete is susceptible to damage from small cracks.
-Water can get stuck in the crack, and as the ice freezes, it can actually break apart the concrete making an even larger crack.
+Water can get stuck in the crack, and as the ice freezes, it can break apart the concrete making an even larger crack.
 Over time, you’ll have a much larger problem that will be much more difficult to fix –and expensive.

 CHECK THE FILTERS IN YOUR FURNACE OR HEAT PUMP